Ravi-Kushwah3/Infinispan/README.md

 # Infinispan
-Its a cache that use to perform quick operation on data insert of update.
+Its a cache that use to perform quick operation on data select,insert,update and delete.